sharwari09/sp19-281-mavericks/ProjectJournal.md

 # [Network Partition](https://docs.hazelcast.org/docs/2.0/manual/html/ch13s08.html)
 A partition is an event of node or network failure

+Partition Tolerance : A partition tolrant system refers to a system which is functional despite of network or node failures

+**CAP Theorem**
+- C : Consistency

+A guarantee that every node in a distributed cluster returns the same, most recent, successful write.
+Consistency refers to every client having the same view of the data

+- A : Availibility

+Every non-failing node returns a response for all read and write requests in a reasonable amount of time.
+The key word here is every.
+To be available, every node on (either side of a network partition) must be able to respond in a reasonable amount of time

+- P : Partitioning

+he system continues to function and upholds its consistency guarantees in spite of network partitions.
+Network partitions are a fact of life.
+Distributed systems guaranteeing partition tolerance can gracefully recover from partitions once the partition heals

+It is a widely used concept in distributed system.

 # Creativity in the use and application of topics and tools discussed in class